My team and I speak to a lot of musicians who want a music publicist.

-Three strikes and move on… If a PR firm can’t call you back after 3 tries they are not the firm for you.
+Three strikes and move on… If a music publicist can’t call you back after 3 tries they are not interested.

-If You Get The Publicist On The Phone
+When You Get The Music Publicist On The Phone

-If you do get someone on the phone on first contact, ask only three questions.
+On the first contact, ask only three questions.

 Hi, this is ______________ and I’m in an indie pop band from LA about to release a new EP.

 1: Are you considering new clients for the time frame of ______ (your release date?)

 2: Give a very brief synopsis of your project, three sentences max.
 Include:

 • The genre of music you play (if you didn’t already mention it)

 • Your release show/tour schedule with markets and highlights